-Though not all discussants' remarks are individually documented, their participation was an essential ingredient in the general discussions that ensued and the preparation of the final papers.
+Kansas.
+Missouri, and Nebraska attended the 2010 retreat.
+Though not all discussants' remarks are individually documented, their participation was an essential ingredient in the general that ensued discussions and the preparation of the final papers.
 The list of all conference attendees is at the end of the publication.

 The inaugural event in this series of conferences, in 1997, focused on pressures that hinder the research mission of higher education.
 In 1998, we turned our attention to competing for new resources and to ways to enhance individual and collective productivity.
 In 1999, we examined in more depth cross-university alliances.
 The focus of the 2000 retreat was on making research a part of the public agenda and championing the cause of research as a valuable state resource.
 In 2001, the topic was evaluating research productivity, with a focus on the very important National Research Council (NRC) study from 1995.
-In the wake of 9/11, the topic for 2002 was "Science at a Time of Emergency"; National participants discussed scientists coming to the aid of the country, such as in joint research on preventing and mitigating bioterrorism, while also recognizing the difficulties our universities face because of increased security measures.
+In the wake of 9/11, the topic for 2002 was "Science at a Time of National Emergency"; participants discussed scientists coming to the aid of the country, such as in joint research on preventing and mitigating bioterrorism, while also recognizing the difficulties our universities face because of increased security measures.
 In 2003 we focused on graduate education and two keynote speakers addressed key issues about retention of students in the doctoral track, efficiency in time to degree, and making the rules of the game transparent.
-In 2004 we looked at leadership the challenge of а comprehensive public university to accommodate the fluid nature of scientific initiatives to the world of longterm planning for the teaching and service missions of the universities.
+In 2004 we looked at leadership challenge the of а comprehensive public university to accommodate the fluid nature of scientific initiatives to the world of longterm planning for the teaching and service missions of the universities.
 In 2005 we discussed the interface of science and public policy with an eye toward how to move forward in a way that honors both public trust and scientific integrity.
 Our retreat in 2006 considered the privatization of public universities and the corresponding shift in research funding and infrastructure.
 The 2007 retreat focused on the changing climate of research funding, the development of University research resources, and how to calibrate those resources with likely sources of funding, while the 2008 retreat dealt with the many benefits and specific issues of international research collaboration.
+The retreat highlighted regional 2009 research collaborations, with discussion of the many advantages and concerns associated with regional alliances.

 Once again, the texts of this year's Merrill white paper reveal various perspectives on only one of the many complex issues faced by research administrators and scientists every day.
-It is with pleasure that I encourage you to read the papers from the 2009 Merrill policy retreat on Regional Research Collaborations.
+It is with pleasure that I encourage you to read the papers from the 2010 Merrill policy retreat on Sustaining and Enhancing the Research Mission of Public Universities.